Articles

 “Truly, truly, I say to you, you are seeking me, not because you saw signs, but because you ate your fill of the loaves.
 Do not work for the food that perishes, but for the food that endures to eternal life, which the Son of Man will give to you” (John 6:26-27).

-It’s ironic that when Jesus offered them food that never perishes, it was exactly what they wanted, but not the way they wanted it.
-They saw Jesus as useful and a way to stop the neverending cycle of worry about their next meal.
-He wanted to fill them up with the staple that would nourish them both now and through eternity.
-Jesus wasn’t offering to give them more bread, he was offering to be their bread.
+Ironically, when Jesus offered them food that never perished, it was exactly what they wanted, but not the way they wanted it.
+They saw Jesus as a useful way to stop the neverending cycle of worry about their next meal.
+He wanted to fill them with the staple that would nourish them now and through eternity.
+Jesus wasn’t offering to give them more bread; he was offering to be their bread.

 “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst” (John 6:35).